lab1092/blender-manual_ja/manual/animation/techs/object/constraint.rst

 [[user:Tnboma/Doc:2.5/Manual/Animation/Graph Editor|this page]]
 )):

-- You can animate the :guilabel:`Influence` of a constraint.
+- You can animate the *Influence* of a constraint.
 For example, in the

 FIXME(TODO: Internal Link;
 [[#Example|"solar system" example above]]
-), I used it to first stick the camera to the "moon", then to the "earth", and finally to nothing, using two :guilabel:`Copy Location` constraints with :guilabel:`Offset` set, and their :guilabel:`Influence` cross-fading together...
+), I used it to first stick the camera to the "moon", then to the "earth", and finally to nothing, using two *Copy Location* constraints with *Offset* set, and their *Influence* cross-fading together...

 - More anecdotal, you can also, for some constraints using an armature's bone as target, animate where along this bone (between root and tip) lays the real target point (``0.0`` means "full-root", and ``1.0``, "full-tip").